-Store substrate at -20°C. After dissolving SNAP-Vista Blue, store it in aliquots at -20°C in the dark for up to at least three months.
-Once an aliquot is started it can be stored at 4°C in the dark for up to two weeks.
-Make sure substrate, which may precipitate during freezing, is completely redissolved before use.
+Store substrate at -20°C. After dissolving SNAP-Vista Green store it in aliquots at -20°C in the dark for up to three months.
+Once an aliquot is thawed it can be stored at 4°C in the dark for up to two weeks.
+Make sure substrate, which may precipitate during freezing, is completely re-dissolved before use.